I’ve got an ugly and itchy sweater at the back of my closet that one of my relatives knitted and gifted me years ago.

 Folk Fashion is an excellent book which gives us the opportunity to truly think about fashion.
 Highly recommended.

-You can find Folk Fashion: Understanding Homemade Clothes on Amazon.
+You can find Folk Fashion: Understanding Homemade Clothes online.

 Interested in living more naturally?
 Don’t miss our guide to natural living here.